-Outstation means on-site equipment which receives and stores data from a Meter(s), and may perform some processing of the data before transmitting the metering data to the Settlement Instation on request.
-These functions may be facilitated in one or more separate units or be integral with the Meter.
+This equipment may perform some processing before such transfer and may be in one or more separate units or may be integral with the Meter.

 3.20 Outstation System

 Outstation System means one or more Outstations linked to a single communication line.